If you’ve been denied life insurance in the past, you may be wondering if coverage is even available to you?

 You may get denied life insurance if you have unfavorable notes in your medical records.

-If you’ve been declined due to your records, it usually is one of four things in your notes:
+If you’ve been declined due to your medical records, it usually is one of four things in the notes:

 - Your doctor recommended testing and you have not completed those tests.